mscott99/Latex-Exporter/README.md

 *Using a template*: In the settings, it is possible to specify the path to a template file.
 If this field is left blank, then the plugin will generate minimal LaTeX code required for the export to compile well.
 To use a template, place a template file inside your vault and specify its path in the plugin settings.
 A template file should contains LaTeX code with a pandoc-style anchor `$body$`, to be replaced by the converted content of the longform note.
 The anchors `$abstract$` and `$appendix$` can optionally be specified.
 #### Overwriting behaviour
 Before making manual changes to the exported LaTeX file, first copy the newly-generated folder to a different location, because re-running the export command from the same note will overwrite the exported LaTeX file (surrounding files, like the preamble or bib file, will not be overwritten).
 This behaviour is meant to facilitate editing the obsidian files while seeing the updated LaTeX output quickly.
-### `Latex publisher:Export selection`
+### `Latex Exporter:Export selection to clipboard`
 This command exports the selected portion of the current note to the clipboard.
-To use this command, navigate to the note of interest, go to the editing view (it does not work in reading view), select a portion of the note by dragging your cursor, and while the text is selected run `Cmd+P` and select the command `Latex publisher:Export selection`.
+To use this command, navigate to the note of interest, go to the editing view (it does not work in reading view), select a portion of the note by dragging your cursor, and while the text is selected run `Cmd+P` and select the command `Latex Exporter:Export selection`.
 Be warned that the LaTeX exported using this method will only compile well if pasted into a document that imports the relevant LaTeX packages.
 ### Warnings
 Heed the warnings!
 They are meant to be helpful feedback as to what can be expected to fail based on the structure of the exported content.
 For example, you may have a wikilink (which is trying to become a reference) to a header which is not visible from the longform note.
 To get a good output you should fix the cause of the warnings.